On the K-theory of $\mathbb{Z}$-categories: Modules over -linear categories

 \begin{ex} Given a ring $R$, consider $\cC=\underline{R}$ the category which has one object $\star$ and $\hom_{\cC}(\star, \star)=R$.
 The multiplication on $R$ gives the composition on $\underline{R}$.
 The category $\cC_{\oplus}$ is the category whose objects are natural numbers $m>0$ and the morphisms are the matrices with coefficients in $R$, $\hom_{\cC_{\oplus}}(m,n)=M_{n\times m}(R)$. \end{ex}

-\begin{ex} Let $R$ be an associative ring with unit.
+\begin{ex} Let $R$ be an associative ring with unity.
 If $\cC$ is the category of finitely generated free $R$-modules, then Idem($\cC$) is equivalent to the category of finitely generated projective $R$-modules. \end{ex}